-We have completed our audit of the financial statements as of and for the year ended June 30, 2017.
-Our audit was conducted in accordance with auditing standards generally accepted in the United States of America and Government Auditing Standards issued by the Comptroller General of the United States.
+We have completed our audit of the financial statements, federal and state awards, as of and for the year ended June 30, 2020.
+Our audit was conducted in accordance with auditing standards generally accepted in the United States of America, and Government Auditing Standards issued by the Comptroller General of the United States.
 This audit of the financial statements does not relieve management or those charged with governance of their responsibilities.

-- The objective of our audit was to obtain reasonable not absolute assurance about whether the financial statements are free from material misstatements. - The scope of the work performed was substantially the same as that described to you in our earlier Audit Planning communications - We issued an unmodified opinion on the financial statements and released our report on December 13, 2017. - We issued an unmodified opinion on compliance for each major federal and state program as required by the Uniform Guidance and the State Audit Guide and released our report on December 13, 2017. - Our responsibility for other information in documents containing the Borough's audited financial statements does not extend beyond the financial information identified in the audit report, and we are not required to perform procedures to corroborate such other information.
+- The objective of our audit was to obtain reasonable not absolute assurance about whether the financial statements are free from material misstatements whether due to error or fraud. - The scope of the work performed was substantially the same as that described to you in our earlier Audit Planning communications. - We have issued an unmodified opinion on the financial statements and released our report dated January 13, 2021. - ▶ We have issued an unmodified opinion on compliance for each major federal and state program, as required by the Uniform Guidance and State of Alaska Single Audit Guide, and released our report dated January 13, 2021. - ▶ Our responsibility for other information in documents containing the Borough's audited financial statements (e.g. budgetary comparisons, schedules of pension and OPEB amounts) does not extend beyond the financial information identified in the audit report, and we are not required to perform procedures to corroborate such other information.
 However, in accordance with professional standards, we have read the information included by the Borough and considered whether such information, or the manner of its presentation, was materially inconsistent with its presentation in the financial statements.
 Our responsibility also includes calling to management's attention any information that we believe is a material misstatement of fact.
-We have not identified any material inconsistencies or concluded there are any material misstatements of facts in the other information that management has chosen not to correct. - All records and information requested by BDO were freely available for our inspection. - Management's cooperation was excellent.
+We have not identified any material inconsistencies or concluded there are any material misstatements of facts in the other information that management has chosen not to correct. - > All records and information requested by BDO were freely available for our inspection. - Management's cooperation was excellent.
 We received full access to all information that we requested while performing our audit, and we acknowledge the full cooperation extended to us by all levels of Borough personnel throughout the course of our work.